Cyber Security: What is it? Why does it matter?

 As more and more people have access to the internet, more personal data is being exposed to hackers and fraudsters online.

-On average, someone’s personal security is hacked every 39 seconds, affecting one in three of us every year.
+On average, someone’s cyber security is hacked every 39 seconds, affecting one in three of us every year.

 And the scary point is you may not even realise your personal information has been taken!